annettewairimu/Data-Analytics-Portfolio/README.md

 ## Tools
 Excel • SQL • Power BI

-Each project includes a README explaining the business problem, approach, and key insights.
+Each project includes a README file that explains the business problem, approach, and key insights.